 Baby will not need much while you are at the hospital as things like diapers, blankets are provided while at the hospital.

-Most of what you bring for baby are things you will need when leaving the hospital rather than during the hospital stay.
+Most of what you pack in the hospital bag for baby are things you will need when leaving the hospital rather than during the hospital stay.

 - Going home outfit – A onesie and a simple footed sleep and play like this one or a cute 3-piece outfit is enough.
-Most moms, myself included, will advise you to carry two outfits.
+I would advise you to carry two outfits.
 One should be in newborn size and the other 0-3months because you don’t know what size the baby is going to be.

 - Socks – if you are carrying an outfit that’s not footed.